ksks2012/fluffy_octo_couscous/README.md

 # Database Structure Design

+## Database Relationships
+- The `Comments Table` references the `API Analysis Results Table` through the `analysis_id` foreign key.
+- This separation ensures that metadata about the analysis process and results are stored distinctly, allowing for:
+  1. Better flexibility when changing models or parameters.
+  2. Easier tracking of analysis configurations for audit or experimentation.

 ## 1. Comments Table
-Stores the original forum titles and comments, along with the API's classification and sentiment analysis results.
+Stores the original forum titles and comments, along with references to API analysis results and embeddings for multilingual search.

 | **Column Name**      | **Type**         | **Description**                                                       |
 |-----------------------|------------------|------------------------------------------------------------------------|